COVID-19 research

 possible infection of babies.

-Recruitment is ongoing in Bristol.
-More info on the study website, by contacting the
+Recruitment is now closed in Bristol.
+More info on the study

 Bristol team on 0117 342 5756 or by emailing Research@uhbw.nhs.uk